MarkusMaal/WindowsBootscreenSimulatorPlus/README.md

 Simulate various bootscreens from different Windows versions!
 Uses WPF as the framework with MaterialDesignInXaml for styling.

 ## Current functionality
-* Windows 98 boot screen simulator
+* Windows 98/ME and 2000 boot screen simulators
 * Ability to stretch and fullscreen that bootscreen
+* Ability to switch between server and professional bootscreens for Windows 2000
 * That's it, there's not much here right now

 ## Note
-The project is currently **really early** in development and about 99% of the features are not implementated yet, but the basic concept is there with the Windows 98 bootscreen simulator.
+The project is currently **really early** in development and about 98% of the features are not implementated yet, but the basic concept is there.

 ## License
 This project uses MIT license, which allows you to use the project however you like.
 Please see full details under LICENSE.txt (it's only a few paragraphs :)).